kihort-si/FanShop/README.md

     - Manage employee roles, shift rules, and payroll settings
     - Import/export data for backup or transfer

+- 📊 **Analytics and Reporting**
+    - View statistics on wor days and hours worked
+    - Make visual charts for better insights

 ---

 ## UI Preview